Progressive talk radio: History

-Revival

 Two developments in the late 1980s – the struggle of AM radio music formats against FM, and the repeal of the Federal Communications Commission (FCC) "fairness doctrine" – set the stage for the growth of more political talk programming.
 Conservative commentator Rush Limbaugh became one of the early success stories of this new radio environment, helped by a syndication arrangement that was financially appealing to local stations.
 Many other radio hosts used his show as a model.
 During the 1990s, radio stations found that a schedule of mostly conservative radio drew more listeners than liberal or mixed programming.

 From the mid-1990s to the early 2000s, few liberal talk hosts had national exposure.
 Shock jocks Don Imus and Tom Leykis were sometimes described as liberal, though their shows were not based on political ideology.
 Syndicated efforts from Jim Hightower and Mario Cuomo were short-lived.
 Hightower publishes The Hightower Lowdown newsletter (2015) and is still producing audio insight segments heard on various media broadcasts.

 There were some notable local liberal hosts during this period: Ed Schultz in Fargo, North Dakota; Randi Rhodes in West Palm Beach, Florida; Bernie Ward in San Francisco, California; Mike Malloy in Atlanta, Georgia; and Michael Jackson in Los Angeles, California.
 The UAW-owned network i.e. America had over 30 affiliates, including Sirius Satellite Radio, and a lineup of Doug Stephan, Nancy Skinner, Thom Hartmann, Peter Werbe, Mike Malloy, and The Young Turks.
 New management at the UAW was unenthusiastic about being in the network radio business and in 2003 went silent.
 Doug Stephan (not an overt liberal), Thom Hartmann, and The Young Turks continued on the air, with Stephan on over 300 affiliates, Hartmann holding about 25 (plus Sirius), and the Turks holding their spot on Sirius, all three being independently owned and syndicated.

 In September 2002, Democratic strategist Tom Athans and radio veteran Paul Fiddick joined forces to create Democracy Radio, a production company focused on creating and funding progressive talk programs.
 Their concept was to develop and incubate liberal oriented talk talent and enlist radio networks to market their programs to stations around the country.
 Democracy Radio developed and produced talk shows that launched the national careers of Ed Schultz and Stephanie Miller, among others.

 In December 2002, Thom Hartmann wrote an op-ed for commondreams.org titled "Talking Back To Talk Radio" which posited - based on Hartmann's experience as both on-air talent and being a program director back in the 1960s and 1970s - that progressive talk radio could be a profitable format if done right.
 That article interested Sheldon and Anita Drobney, venture capitalists from Chicago, who brought Hartmann on as a consultant and hired Jon Sinton to form what would become Air America.
 (Detailed in Drobney's book The Road to Air America, including a reprint of Hartmann's early article.)